Róbert Vittek: 1. FC Nürnberg

 The 2007–08 season was a negative season for Vittek as he scored once in 17 games due to injury and lack of fitness.
-On 24 July 2007, he scored two goals for Nürnberg in the DFB-Ligapokal, but his team lost 4–2 to Schalke 04.
+On 24 July 2007, Vittek scored two goals for Nürnberg in the DFB-Ligapokal, but his team lost 4–2 to Schalke 04.
 On 5 August 2007, Vittek scored his first hat-trick since two seasons ago in the first round of DFB-Pokal in a 6–0 thrashing against Victoria Hamburg.
 On 1 September 2007, Vittek received a red card for the first time in his Bundesliga career after a second bookable offense in a 1–1 draw against Energie Cottbus.
 Despite his sending off, a few days later, Vittek was injured after suffering pain on his knee, resulting in him being out of action throughout the rest of 2007 and was expected not to be available until January despite the operation being a success.
 After the injury time, his return was delayed due to the flu.
 The long forced break was also responsible for the fact that he was never used in the 2007–08 UEFA Cup.
-On 1 March 2008, Vittek began to make his first appearance for the club since his injury, coming on as a substitute in a 2–1 loss against Hannover 96 and 33 days later on 5 April, Vittek scored his first goal (and only goal) of the season in a 3–1 win over Eintracht Frankfurt.
+On 1 March 2008, Vittek began to make his first appearance for the club since his injury, coming on as a substitute in a 2–1 loss against Hannover 96.
+On 5 April, Vittek scored his first goal (and only goal) of the season in a 3–1 win over Eintracht Frankfurt.

 The 2008–09 season was short-lived for Vittek before his move to Lille as he made two appearances and in his last match with a 2–1 loss against 1.
 FC Kaiserslautern provided an assist for Isaac Boakye to score the only goal in the game.